Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

 We can further extend the ion triplet model, now to a quadruplet model, to describe a 3:1 salt.
-The fourfold integral that was required for the 2:1 salt becomes a sevenfold integral to calculate the ion quadruplet energy, IQE, and the relation between $x\s{max}$ and $n_\infty$ becomes $x\s{max}=\sqrt[3]{3/\left(2\pi n_\infty \right)}$, and $\ln\gamma_\pm$ is now one-fourth of $\partial \left(n_\infty \cdot \text{IQE} \right) / \partial n_\infty$.
+The fourfold integral that was required for the 2:1 salt becomes a sevenfold integral to calculate the ion quadruplet energy, IQE, and for $x\s{max}$ we now use $4/2 \cdot n_\infty = 1/ \left(\alpha \cdot x\s{max}\right)^3$, and $\ln\gamma_\pm$ is now one-fourth of $\partial \left(n_\infty \cdot \text{IQE} \right) / \partial n_\infty$.
 Note that $\psi$ is now a summation over six separate ion-ion interactions, of which three involve the center ion and are attractive, and the other three interactions are repulsive, between the orbiting anions.
 All possible combinations of positions of the three anions that orbit the central cation are considered.
 We compare with data for \ce{LaCl3} obtained by Malatesta \textit{et al}.
-(1994) and we again obtain a very good fit when we use $a=0.32$~nm (no data offset needed), see Fig.~\ref{fig_asymmetric}B. Thus the soft ion pair model can be successfully extended to a triplet model for asymmetric 2:1 salts, and to a quadruplet model for a 3:1 salt.
+(1994) and we again obtain a very good fit; now we use $\left\langle a \right\rangle \! = \!
+0.32$~nm (no offset for the data needed), see Fig.~\ref{fig_asymmetric}B. Thus the ion pair model can be successfully extended to a triplet model for asymmetric 2:1 salts, and to a quadruplet model for a 3:1 salt.
+Interestingly, the data follow a cube root scaling law, up to a concentration of 100 mM for the 2:1 salt and 30 mM for the 3:1 salt.
+The numerical model fits the data in this range and thus can be said to be in agreement with this trend.
+However, upon closer inspection, the output of the numerical model is that the slope of $\partial \ln \gamma_\pm / \partial \sqrt[3]{c_\infty}$ first becomes more negative and then increases again, i.e., the lines in Fig.~\ref{fig_asymmetric} first curve down and then up again.
+For practical purposes we can use Eq.~\eqref{eq_mu_11_practical} for these salts, and then for the 2:1 salt we have $b \! =\!
+0.20$~mM\textsuperscript{-1/3}, and for the 3:1 salt, $b \! = \!
+0.30$~mM\textsuperscript{-1/3}.
+Note that this is the mean activity coefficient, which we cannot separate out between anions and cations.